-A budgetary comparison schedule is required for the General Fund and, if applicable, each of the School's major special revenue funds.
-In addition, pension and OPEB plan contributions and the School's proportionate share of the net pension and OPEB liabilities are required to supplement the basic financial statements.
+A budgetary comparison schedule is required for the General Fund.
+In addition, pension and OPEB plan contributions and the School's proportionate share of the net pension and OPEB liabilities is required to supplement the basic financial statements.

-THE CHILREN'S KIVA MONTESSORI CHARTER SCHOOL, INC. SCHEDULE OF REVENUES, EXPENDITURES, AND CHANGES IN
+SCHEDULE OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE - BUDGET AND ACTUAL

-FUND BALANCE - BUDGET AND ACTUAL (NON-GAAP) GENERAL FUND
+GENERAL FUND